 The stunning early 20th-century building of the Double Tree by Hilton hotel in Trieste compares to the beautiful interior.
 Many original features of the building are still visible in the decoration.
 Everything you want from a good Hilton hotel, including connecting rooms for families, be sure to join the Hilton Honors program to get perks and points.

 Close to Piazza Unità d’Italia with rooms overlooking the sea, Savoia Excelsior Palace is a hotel of the luxury brand Starhotels Collezione.
 The restaurant and bar are fabulous.
 If your budget stretches, book a room with a balcony for a view of the Gulf of Trieste.

 Hotel Bristol Trieste

-We include the Hotel Bristol Trieste in our recommendations as a 3-star alternative for a more affordable stay.
+Our recommendations include the Hotel Bristol Trieste as a 3-star alternative for a more affordable stay.
 The hotel is on a residential street close to the rail station and is fully refurnished for a comfortable, value-for-money stay.